Jaundice: Laboratory tests

 Unconjugated bilirubin is hydrophobic, so cannot be excreted in urine.
 Thus, the finding of increased urobilinogen in the urine without the presence of bilirubin in the urine (due to its unconjugated state) suggests hemolytic jaundice as the underlying disease process.
 Urobilinogen will be greater than 2 units, as hemolytic anemia causes increased heme metabolism; one exception being the case of infants, where the gut flora has not developed).
-Conversely, conjugated bilirubin is hydrophilic and thus can be detected as present in the urine — bilirubinuria — in contrast to unconjugated bilirubin, which is absent in the urine.
+Conversely, conjugated bilirubin is hydrophilic and thus can be detected as present in the urine—bilirubinuria—in contrast to unconjugated bilirubin, which is absent in the urine.

 Imaging

-Medical imaging such as ultrasound, CT scan, and HIDA scan are useful for detecting bile-duct blockage.
+Medical imaging such as ultrasound, CT scan with contrast, and HIDA scan are useful for detecting bile-duct blockage.
+Ultrasound and CT scans are routinely first line as they provide rapid results while remaining noninvasive and cost-effective.
+Other imaging modalities may also be effective and utilized when a particular etiology is suspected, such as endoscopic retrograde cholangiopancreatography (ERCP) or magnetic resonance cholangiopancreatography (MRCP) in the setting of suspected bile duct obstruction.

+Liver biopsy

+Liver biopsy may be indicated if labs, imaging, or other diagnostic tests do not determine the cause of jaundice.
+There is a substantial risk of bleeding of up to 10% associated with liver biopsy, although significant life-threatening bleeding is much less likely.
+Given this, liver biopsy should be reserved for cases in which it will significantly impact diagnosis or management.